alexandair/entra-powershell-docs/reference/entra-powershell-beta/New-EntraMSAttributeSet.md

 ## DESCRIPTION

-The New-EntraMSAttributeSet cmdlet Adds a new Azure Active Directory (Azure AD) attribute set object.
+The New-EntraMSAttributeSet cmdlet Adds a new Microsoft Entra ID attribute set object.

 ## PERMISSIONS